-Pfizer and Moderna vaccines require two doses - Pfizer 21 days apart, Moderna 28 days apart.
+The Johnson & Johnson vaccine requires one dose and the Pfizer and Moderna vaccines require two doses - Pfizer 21 days apart, Moderna 28 days apart.
 A majority of COVID-19 vaccines in clinical trials require two doses.
 The first dose primes the immune system, helping it recognize the virus.
 The second dose strengthens the immune response.
 Receiving both doses will provide the best protection against COVID-19.

 How safe is the vaccine?

 The FDA carefully reviews all safety data from clinical trials and authorizes emergency vaccine use only when the expected benefits outweigh potential risks.
 Then, the Advisory Committee on Immunization Practices (ACIP) reviews all safety data.
 The FDA and CDC will continue to monitor the safety of COVID-19 vaccines, to make sure even very rare side effects are identified.
 Any approved vaccines will have undergone the same level of safety protocol as previous vaccines.

 Unfortunately, the name “Operation Warp Speed” gives the impression that clinical trials were rushed.
 However, other vaccines have been approved with similar Phase III clinical trial timelines.
 In comparison, the Shingles vaccine was studied for 13 months, the Hepatitis-B vaccine was studied for 6.5 months and COVID-19 trials have 6+ months of clinical data.

 No. The COVID-19 vaccine does not contain a live virus or carry a risk of causing disease in the vaccinated person. mRNA technology has been studied and researched for years.
 To learn more about how mRNA vaccines work, read what the CDC has to say here.

 If I have had COVID-19, should I still get vaccinated?